Core Faculty Members

 PhD Fellows

 Sandra Joyce is an Alperovitch PhD Fellow.
-She is the Executive Vice President of Mandiant, where she oversees intelligence collection, research, analysis, and services for the Mandiant security product portfolio.
+She is the Vice President of Mandiant Intelligence at Google Cloud.
+She was previously the Executive Vice President of Mandiant, where she oversees intelligence collection, research, analysis, and services for the Mandiant security product portfolio.
 She previously served in positions in intelligence research, product management, and business development over the course of over 24 years in both national security and commercial industries.
 As a Lieutenant Colonel in the U.S. Air Force Reserve, Sandra serves as a faculty member at the National Intelligence University.
 She holds an MBA from MIT, and four additional master’s degrees in cyber-policy, international affairs, science and technology intelligence, and military operational art and science.
 Sandra speaks English, Spanish, and German.

 Oskar Galeev is an Alperovitch PhD Fellow.
 His research is concerned with the proliferation of digital control tools in developing countries.
 Oskar speaks Russian, Chinese, French, and Tatar language.
 He has previously received a bachelor’s degree in International Studies from Leiden University and a master’s degree in China Studies from the Yenching Academy of Peking University.
 Prior to joining the Alperovitch Institute, Oskar worked in non-governmental organizations, in academia, and in the telecommunications sector, focusing on the cybergeography of emerging markets.